Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Evaluation

-\paragraph{Evaluation metric.} We adopt attack success rate and running time as the metrics to evaluate compared attacks.
-Given an attack budget $\Delta$, attack success rate is the fraction of target nodes that are misclassified to be the target label when the number of attack edges per target node is at most $\Delta$.
-Running time is reported on average across all target nodes.
+{\bf Evaluation metric.} For graph perturbation attacks, we adopt attack success rate and running time as the metrics.
+Given a target GNN model, a set of target nodes, target label, and an attack budget $\Delta$, attack success rate is the fraction of target nodes that are misclassified by the target GNN to be the target label when the number of attack edges per target node is at most $\Delta$.
+Running time is reported on average across all the target nodes.

-\paragraph{Implementation.} We train all GNNs using the publicly available source code.
-We test Nettack using the open source code\footnote{https://github.com/danielzuegner/nettack}.
-We implement our attack in PyTorch and the source code is available at\footnote{shorturl.at/eioqQ}.
-All experiments are conducted on a Linux server with 128GB memory and 32 cores.
+{\bf Implementation.} We train all GNNs using the public source code.
+We test Nettack using the source code (\url{https://github.com/danielzuegner/nettack}).
+We implement our attack in PyTorch.
+All experiments are conducted on an A6000 GPU with 48G memory. \emph{Due to space limitation, we only show comparison results with GCN, and all results are in the full version: \url{https://github.com/ventr1c/InfAttack}.}